 Truth be told, stop on almost any street corner and you’ll likely spy at least a handful of bakeries within eyesight.
 Paris boasts a staggering 30,000 bakeries (though, of course, some serve better quality fare than others) and even has its very own bread festival, which is typically held on an annual basis and celebrates the very crème de la crème of French baking.

 Before visiting a French bakery, be sure to check out our guide on French boulangeries in order to pick up some essential travel tips to know before you visit.
+After all, one of the most common French daily habits is to pick up a daily baguette in the morning!

 - Poilâne, 38 Rue Debelleyme, 75003 Paris, France